Hi.

 Anything else you'd like to add:

 Part of why I write is to achieve a degree of immortality.
-I think it is great how easily we can leave videos of ourselves behind for our families.
-I write in hopes that It will give family and others a clue into who I really am.
+I think it is great today how easily we can leave videos of ourselves behind for our families.
+I write in hopes of providing more context for family and others as to who I really am.
 I'm not sure I even know that.

 Find more from the author: